Proposed Building Permit Exemption

 I have experience as a public planner, zoning enforcement officer, community development director, general contractor, construction site superintendent, and carpenter as well as a student of the foibles of human behavior in regard to complying with government requirements especially when money or personal "freedoms" or preferences are involved.

-Rocky Sehnert 16 days ago
+Rocky Sehnert About 1 month ago

 Bravo.
 Having experienced the painful irony of permitting an over-engineered timber frame carport whilst staring at the neighbor's rickety pole hay barn constructed in the pre-permit era still standing after 50+ years of all manner of abuse, I support this exemption!